 Mexico City is massive.
-The population of Greater Mexico City is a mind-boggling 21.3 million which makes it the largest Spanish speaking city in the world.
+The population of Greater Mexico City is a mind-boggling 21.3 million which makes it the largest Spanish-speaking city in the world.
 Heading to a city so huge for the first time can be intimidating and overwhelming.
-How do you find the best location to stay in Mexico City?
-Which of the hundreds of hostels and hotels will best fit your needs?
+How do you decide where to stay in Mexico City?
+Which of the hundreds of hostels and hotels in Mexico City will best fit your needs?

-This guide will answer those questions.
-We’ll give you an introduction to the best area to stay in Mexico City depending on what you’re looking for, and which hotels and hostels to stay in are you explore this incredibly fun and vibrant city.
+This guide on the best places to stay Mexico City will answer those questions and more.
+I’m going to give you an introduction to all of the most popular places to stay in Mexico City depending on what you’re looking for, and which hotels and hostels to stay in so you can explore this incredibly fun and vibrant city.

 Next to Roma is Condesa.
 Condesa is a little more laid back than Roma, but it’s achingly cool in its own right.
 Tree-lined boulevards and a thriving cafe culture give Condesa a distinctly European feel, and there’s plenty of green spaces dotted around to work out or do some people watching.